nanderstabel/iota/crates/iota-grpc-api/README.md

   cargo test -p iota-grpc-api -- --nocapture --test-threads=1
   ```

-These tests ensure that the gRPC streaming API behaves as expected for all supported request patterns and edge cases.
+These tests ensure that the gRPC streaming API behaves as expected for all supported request patterns and edge cases, including epoch boundary and reset handling.
 All downstream consumers are encouraged to run these tests when upgrading or integrating the gRPC API.

 ## Downstream Integration Tests: gRPC Checkpoint Streaming